 The result?
-It’s a myth; although there is much educational research, the contention here is that there is no correlation to learning.
+It’s a myth; although there is much research, the contention here is that there is no correlation to learning.

-The framing or copying of lesson objectives in still commonplace today; “All students will; most students will; some students will …” results in teachers recording two or three variations of their lesson aims onto lesson plans or whiteboards to meet the needs of pupils and/or observers.
+The framing or copying of lesson objectives in still commonplace today; “All, most, some students will …” results in teachers recording two or three variations of their lesson aims onto lesson plans or whiteboards to meet the needs of observers.
 This approach produced varied results which have little or no academic research.
-Debra Kidd recently renounced this as a waste of time in her book.
+Debra Kidd renounced this as a waste of time.

 The result?
 It’s a myth.
-Lacking in any rigorous educational research; promoted via stereotype and personal bias.
+Lacking any rigorous educational research.

-… stipulated in the School Inspection Handbook, that students must show rapid progress before this myth was busted, school leaders were interpreting the handbook and teachers were expected to show ‘students making rapid progress’ in lesson observations.
+… stipulated by Ofsted (around 2011) that students must show ‘rapid progress’, school leaders were interpreting the inspection handbook and teachers were expected to show ‘students making rapid progress’ in lesson observations.
 This soon translated into a requirement by school leaders to show progress of some kind in a 20-minute observation!
-Why?
-Because this was the period observers – school leaders and Ofsted inspectors were anticipated to be in any classroom.

 4. Learning outcomes

-… once the lesson was taught, students were required to write what their learning outcome was.
-This was further proof for the observer and for the inspectorate that teaching and learning were synchronised in perfect harmony.
-However, there is nothing wrong with sharing with students where they should be going.
-After all, which one of us would start out on our degree or driving lesson, not knowing what the desired outcome should be?
+… once the lesson was taught, students were required to recap on what their learning outcome was.
+This was further proof for the observer and for inspectors that teaching and learning were synchronised in perfect harmony.

 The result?
 It’s a myth.